TABLEALL

 After nine years of learning at Kyubey, he helped the launch of Sushi Kanesaka, another prestigious restaurant, inside Palace Hotel in central Tokyo.
 Experiencing both a local restaurant as well as a hotel branch expanded his business scope as well as client base.

 Finally in 2016, Kojima decided to open a restaurant he could call his own.
-The word about his impeccable hospitality and skills spread quickly, winning him a Michelin star just within a year since its opening.
+The word about his impeccable hospitality and skills spread quickly, winning him a star just within a year since its opening.
 “Here, the guest gets to eat whatever he likes, and however much,” Kojima says.
 For that reason, he never sets an end time for each reservation but invites the guests to enjoy as long as they wish.

 But as a new restaurant owner, Kojima has no time to rest.
 His day starts early with a trip to the fish market, followed by hours of preparing the fish and the restaurant before the guests start arriving in the evening.
 The weekends are just for sleep, he says jokingly.